Newcomers

 The only requirements are that you:

-• wear a reasonable attempt at medieval clothing when you attend a formal event
+• wear an attempt at medieval clothing when you attend a formal event

 • behave courteously

-While it is not necessary to be a subscribing member of the SCA to take part in our activities, membership is inexpensive and easy to get - please see this page for more information.
+DSCF1237.JPGWhile it is not necessary to be a subscribing member of the Society for Creative Anachronism (SCA) to take part in our activities, membership is inexpensive and easy to get - please see this page for more information.

 How do I get involved?

-The Chatelaine is there to help newcomers or visitors make sense of everything.
-From "how do I make my own medieval clothes?" to "what do I need to bring to an event?" and "can I get a ride?", the chatelaine is a valuable resource in helping you get started.
+Our chatelaine is there to help newcomers or visitors.
+From "what do I need to bring to an event?" and "can I get a ride?" to "how do I make my own medieval clothes? or "can I borrow some?", the chatelaine is a valuable resource in helping you get started.

-• Come along to one of our regular activities, such as fencing, dancing or sewing.
+• Come to some of our regular activities, such as fencing or an Arts and Sciences afternoon.

-Regular practices and training sessions are done in modern clothing, and anyone is free to attend.
-Contact the person listed in the calendar in advance, just to make sure they're running according to schedule.
+Practices and training sessions are done in modern clothing, and anyone is free to attend.
+Contact the person listed in the calendar in advance, just to make sure they're running according to schedule (particularly over summer).

 • Come to a Formal Event!
-Costumes, theatre, fighting and more . . .
+Costumes, music, fighting and more . . .

-We also have a 'Gold Key' officer, (), , who can to lend you suitable clothing and feast gear (medieval plates and drinking vessels) for events.
+We have a 'Gold Key' officer, who can lend you suitable clothing and feast gear (medieval plates and drinking vessels) for events.

 If you get in touch with the contact person listed for an event, let them know you're new.
 They'll be able to tell you such things as whether medieval clothing is expected.